 Dumbo is visibly upset and has tiny puppy hiccups.
 Adorable.
 He drinks some water which is actually booze that the clowns tossed there after deciding they deserve a raise.
 Instead of getting drunk, or after I guess, he hallucinates, which is amazing.
 First, he and Timothy are all bubbly, then they basically have an acid trip.
 It’s beautiful and frightening, weird and catchy, and probably not that appropriate for children, honestly.

-When morning hits Dumbo and Timothy, hung over as can be, we meet the crows, who are a sad, 1941 racist depiction if I’ve ever seen it.
-It’s okay though (I think) because nothing about them is bad.
+When morning hits Dumbo and Timothy, hungover as can be, we meet the crows, who are as sad a 1941 racist depiction if I’ve ever seen it.
+Luckily nothing about their behavior is bad.
 Mouse and elephant realize they must have flown into the tree they woke up in, and the crows treat us to a beautiful rendition of melodic skepticism.

 Dumbo is given a “magic” feather and everyone unites to help him get up in the air.
 It works!
 Magic.

 Back at the circus, he’s up in another burning building while the clowns scramble around.
 He loses his feather on the way down during his escape-jump and loses his confidence, plummeting until almost the end and then SWOOP!
 Back up!
 Because the magic was in him all along, of course!